 This makes great sense as it is such a profitable venture!

-The start-up and maintenance cost is low, space requirement is small, manual labor to run the aquaponics farm is minimal and productivity is higher than traditional organic farm.
+The start-up and maintenance cost is low, space requirement is small, manual labour to run the aquaponics farm is minimal and productivity is higher than traditional organic farm.
 Not only can you provide you family with tasty, healthy and safe fish and vegetables, you can sell the excess crops at a good margin as fresh organic products are in great demand these days.

 Do a research on the types of herbs or vegetables that are in demand in your local market.
 Preferably, you would also want those that face less competition and can fetch a good price.
 It could be a good idea to grow off-season crops.